-Wednesday — November 12, 2-3pm Go behind-the-scenes at the Gregg's interim facility at 516 Brickhaven Drive, Suite 200 (near J.C.
-Raulston Arboretum).
-Tour the permanent collection's archival storage, artifact study workrooms, intern stations and photo areas.
-All objects on view are part of the museum's vast collection of more than 34,000 educational artifacts and works of art.
+Tuesday — August 18, 4-6 PM Go behind-the-scenes at the Gregg's interim facility at 516 Brickhaven Drive, Suite 200 (near J.C Raulston Arboretum).
+Tour the permanent collection's archival storage, workrooms, intern stations and photo areas, all of it part of the University's vast collection of more than 34,000 educational art objects and artifacts.

 Friday — August 28, 6 PM Films: A/V Geeks Presents O Puppet Pioneers!
 From Felix and Howdy Doody to Kermit the Frog, puppets led the way in film and TV.
 NC State alum Skip Elsheimer (founder of A/V Geeks) and Gregg Director Roger Manley present funky vintage educational films that relied on puppets to make their points.
 Commons Wall, 3rd floor Hunt Library, Centennial Campus, 1070 Partners Way, Raleigh.
 Presented by NCSU Libraries.

 Thursday — September 10, 6 PM Short Film Evening: Handmade Puppet Dreams Curated by Heather Henson, daughter of the late Jim Henson (creator of the Muppets), this series presents a new generation of puppeteers who use film as their medium.
 See how marionettes, finger puppets, and paper cutouts achieve effects in real-time that can't be duplicated digitally.
 Room 4101 Talley Student Union, 2610 Cates Ave., Raleigh.